KoslickiLab/DiversityOptimization/README.md

-          README.md  # a file describing what is in this folder src/  # the folder that contains the basic algorithm to be ported to python data/  # data required to run the matlab code PythonCode/
+          README.md  # a file describing what is in this folder src/  # the folder that contains the basic algorithm to be ported to python data/  # data required to run the matlab code tests/  # a collection of tests to show how to call the MinDivLP code PythonCode/
-          README.md  # a file describing what is in this folder requirements.txt  # a file containing the necessary requirements to run the python code src/  # a folder containing the modules that contain the port of the matlab code scripts/  # a folder containing wrappers that call the src/ modules in a command line interface friendly way tests/  # a collection of test for the various python components data/  # any required data for the python code
+          README.md  # a file describing what is in this folder requirements.txt  # a file containing the necessary requirements to run the python code src/  # a folder containing the modules that contain the port of the matlab code scripts/  # a folder containing wrappers that call the src/ modules in a command line interface friendly way tests/  # a collection of tests for the various python components data/  # any required data for the python code
 ```